deepanshs/csdmpy/docs/source/independentVariable/linear.rst

     >>> print(testdata1.data_structure)
     {
       "CSDM": {
+        "version": "1.0.0",
-        "uncontrolled_variables": [
+        "independent_variables": [
           {
-            "numeric_type": "float32",
-            "components": "[0.0, 0.0, ...... -0.95105654, -0.95105654]"
-          }
-        ],
-        "controlled_variables": [
-          {
+            "type": "linear_spacing",
+            "number_of_points": 10,
+            "sampling_interval": "0.1 s",
+            "quantity": "time",
             "reciprocal": {
               "quantity": "frequency"
-            },
-            "number_of_points": 10,
-            "sampling_interval": "0.1 s",
-            "quantity": "time"
             }
+          }
         ],
-        "version": "0.0.9"
+        "dependent_variables": [
+          {
+            "numeric_type": "float32",
+            "components": "[0.0, 0.0, ...... -0.95105654, -0.95105654]"
           }
+        ]
       }

-Here, the `testdata1` is an instance of the :ref:`CSDModel <csdm_api>` class.
+    }

-For the remainder of this example, we will focus on the :py:attr:`~csdfpy.CSDModel.controlled_variables` attribute of this instance.
+For the remainder of this example, we focus only on the :py:attr:`~csdfpy.CSDModel.independent_variables` attribute of the ``testdata1`` instance.

 .. doctest::

-    >>> x = testdata1.controlled_variables
+    >>> x = testdata1.independent_variables

-The variable `x` is a tuple containing an instance of the :ref:`cv_api` class.
+The variable `x` is a tuple containing an instance of the :ref:`iv_api` class.
+This instance is a dimension with `linear_spacing` as seen from the value of the :attr:`~csdfpy.IndependentVariable.dimension_type` attribute.

-The controlled variable coordinates of this instance are
+The coordinates of the independent variable from this instance are

 .. doctest::